The Signers of the Texas Declaration of Independence

 Dianne Taylor Kebodeaux

-If you are a Descendant of one of the 59 signers of the Texas Declaration of Independence in 1836, we urge you to become a member of Washington on the Brazos State Park Association.
-The Park Association raises and spends thousands of dollars each year to facilitate programs, celebrations, and education at Washington on the Brazos State Historic Site and Fanthorp Inn Historic Site.
+If you are a Descendant of one of the 59 signers of the Texas Declaration of Independence in 1836, we urge you to become a member of Washington on the Brazos Historical Foundation.
+The Foundation raises and spends thousands of dollars each year to facilitate programs, celebrations, and education at Washington on the Brazos State Historic Site and Fanthorp Inn Historic Site.
 This is a wonderful way to support the organization dedicated to perpetuating the memory of what your ancestor did at Old Washington.
-Join the Association.
+Join the Foundation.

 If you are interested in purchasing Descendants merchandise.
 You can browse through our products–including t-shirts, tote bags and more at Descendants’ Souvenirs/Gift Shop.